molikto/mlang/README.md

 this means: unification and type checking is side-effecting. this means one need to be careful when writing these code. call order maters. you should `finishReify` at the last thing you do in this context.

-also this means whnf is not stable in some cases. this seems to be transparent to outside of `Value.scala`, but it means we cannot remember whnf of open meta headed values, because they might change after open meta is solved. this doesn't have more effect though.
+also this means whnf is not stable in some cases. this seems to be transparent to outside of `Value.scala`

 other than this, our algorithm is pretty ignorance about metas. open metas is much like a generic variable, closed metas is much like a reference, when evaluation on them doesn't work, we just stuck, when unification doesn't work, just return false. what can be wrong with this? (funny face)

+so the only thing is to keep in mind that unifier/typechecking is side-effecting

+one thing keep in mind is closure DON'T create new open metas, all open metas is currently in context

+so a value with a solved meta behaves much like a normal value. a value with a open meta does not. it is kind of a value with undetermined part, so reify works on it, support works on it, but restrictions currently not (see bellow)

 #### meta solving

 we use the most simple meta solving algorithm, no constraint etc.

-### universe levels

-!!!

 ### kan types

 #### restrictions

-restricted layer happens for face expression, vtype and vmake expressions.
+restricted layer happens for face expression, and glues.

-context restrictions is done by quoting any **reference** not defined in the restricted context by a restriction (might be multiple layers). for lambda parameter, consider you instinated an lambda parameter as a value that contains other parameters, and the restricted version will be

-restriction will not reduce on any kind of reference, they are forced by whnf.

-like lift operator, which has a "deup" for lambda parameters, restrictions will also de-restrict lambda parameters

-restriction is done by total ordering all ids, and get the large one, thi means that you need to make sure the if you want to compare to value, or referencing a pair of value/type, their restriction is the same.
+we don't allow restricting a open meta for now, because it has indefinite support, for example a restricted open meta might turns wrong when it has value, because the value is not restricted and might contains names in the restriction. this is not a theoretical bad problem, because you can always fill in the meta values. but in practice we don't know yet

 #### kan ops